What Anime Should My Kid Watch?

 Hulu overlaps with Crunchyroll on many titles.
 If you have the Disney+ bundle, check Hulu first before subscribing elsewhere.

-My Approach to Anime with Kids
+My Approach: How to Watch Anime with Kids

 I watch first episodes alone if I am unsure about a show.
 Takes 20 minutes.
 Saves awkward couch moments.
 For shows I know, I watch alongside my kids so we can talk about what is happening.
 Anime handles heavy themes better than most Western media, but that only works if you are there to discuss it.